joshmoody24/game-assets/assets/models/low-poly-cult-leader.md

 title: Low Poly Cult Leader
 tags: featured
 ext: blend
+description: A giant, super buff cloaked figure that is clearly the leader of a cult, used as the final boss in Memetown USA.
 ---
 A giant, super buff cloaked figure that is clearly the leader of a cult.
 Used as the final boss in Memetown USA.